Shubh10am/assignment_backend/README.md

 ---

 ## **Conclusion**

-This API provides full functionality for users and admins
+This API provides endpoints for both **users** and **admins** to interact with assignments.
+Users can upload assignments and view available admins, while admins can manage the assignments, accept or reject them.
+Access to these endpoints is controlled via **JWT authentication** to ensure security.

- to manage tasks and assignments.
-It uses JWT for secure authentication, MongoDB for data storage, and Flask for handling the web framework and APIs.
+For any questions or issues, feel free to reach out to the team.